 IRA Contributions

-If you have an IRA, you can deduct your annual contributions up to a certain amount, depending on factors such as your salary.
-Check the income guidelines to see if you are eligible for this deductible.
+If you have an IRA, you can deduct your annual contributions up to a certain amount, depending on factors such as your income.
+Check the income guidelines to see if you’re eligible for this deductible.

 Jury Pay